The Marla Mason

 - Blood Knight: Marla is a little too fond of kicking ass.

-- Body Backup Drive: Rondeau's ace in the hole.
+- Body Surf: Rondeau's ace in the hole.
 If the body he currently inhabits dies, he can just acquire a new one.
 Goes horribly wrong at the end of Spell Games.

 - Boxing Lessons for Superman: One of the recurring themes is that sorcerers shouldn't rely exclusively on magic but learn mundane skills as well.